stormqloud/kazoo-tgbbok/tts.md

 * Kazoo will cache a copy of the audio stream as a wav file inside of couchdb before you ever hear it.
   * In general you "save money" because each IVR message is only purchased once, but used over and over.

+* If you need to add in a pause to the TTS enter that as ...
+  * IF you wanted to say "Hello" (pause) "thanks for calling".
+  * You send the TTS "Hello ...
+Thanks for calling".

 Paying ispeech solves the TTS issue.

 SIP trunks.